Askia/designonline-api-doc/guide-create-survey.md

 # Creating a simple survey

-This guide is assuming you have at least some experience with interacting with a REST api and that you already had a look at the [Authentification section of this document](intro-authentification.md)
+This guide assumes that you have at least some experience with interacting with a REST API and that you have already read through the [Authentication section of this document](intro-authentification.md)

+Note that all endpoints are rooted at `{{url}}`, which is the base url of the server on which your Design Online web application is running.
+For example, `https://alpha.askia.com`.

 ## Creating a survey

 The easiest way to create a survey is to use a blank survey template.
-Predefined survey templates can be fetched through the SurveyTemplate Route.
+Predefined survey templates can be fetched through the `SurveyTemplate` endpoint.

 ```
 {{url}}/AskiaPortal/Modules/design/api/SurveyTemplates
 ```
-The server will return a list of existing SurveyTemplates
+The server will return a list of existing `SurveyTemplate` objects
 ```json
 [
     {